JoshuaLim007/Unity-ScreenSpaceReflections-URP/README.md

  - Unity URP 12
  - Unity 2021 LTS

 Will not work with any other Unity Versions.
 Does not work with URP 14 or URP 11.
+Currently this SSR solution does not support VR.

 Installation Instructions:
 1. Copy: "https://github.com/JoshuaLim007/Unity-ScreenSpaceReflections-URP.git"